Cars

 the background Brian Chappell (Sileby, Leics.) is driving the ex-Trevor

-Frost car, and Tony Saunders from Hinckley, Leics is sensing the
+Frost car, and Tony Saunders from Hinckley, Leics is receiving the

 Seabrook bumper.
 Photo by a track photographer; thanks to Dick for